 You can view that the content inside the title tag matches that what is used in the headlines of the first Google result.

 Google also identifies the important keyword in your title that the search is to the point.
 Altogether not only the title tags are essential to incorporate in Google Search keywords are also important.

 If you are looking for a certain webpage to rank for a specific subject matter, be sure words that describe the subject matter are in title tags.

-In addition to it, you should keep in mind that every webpage on your website must be unique title tag.
+In addition, you should keep in mind that every webpage on your website must be a unique title tag.

 If you are operating a small website then it is quite easy to check every title tags’ uniqueness.
 On the other hand, if you are operating a large website then you need to go through a four-step process that will be helpful for you:

 - Open Uber Suggest, enter URL, and tap on search.

 2. Tap on ”Site Audit” on the left side of the screen.

 3. Probe top SEO issues.

 After deplaning on the site audit overview, reach out for the fourth section of the results to examine Top SEO Issues.